TheOneHyer/resource_alerter/README.md

 ---------------

 * It is highly advised that resource_alerted is started at boot.
-Accomplishing this is often unique to your operating system but typically consists of adding the lines "resource_alerterd_setup.py --force-yes" and "resource_alerterd" at the end of a specific file.
+Accomplishing this is often unique to your operating system.

-* You must run "resource_alerterd_setup.py" before starting the daemon.

-* You must run both scripts in this package as root for proper functionality
+* You must run resource_alerterd.py as root for proper functionality.

-* IO usage check measures IO Wait, not read/write rate.

-* IO Wait is not out of 100% but rather (100.0 / # of cores)%.